Htiango/Chinese-Word-Segmentation/README.md

 # Chinese-Word-Segmentation
 Implement a Chinese Word Segmentation Method based on paper [A Realistic and Robust Model for Chinese Word Segmentation](http://www.aclweb.org/anthology/O08-1009).
 Extract features and labels from training data and use LogicRegression to train a classification model.
 And then do prediction on testing set and get the accuracy of this segmentation method.

+In this project, I get a 89.542% accuracy of segmentation on test set, covering 99.79% of the testing data

 ## Introduction
 The intuition behind this technique is to look at 4 consecutive (non-space) characters, or 4-grams, along with a learned model to guess whether or not there should be a word separation between the middle two characters.